w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 - Inherents exist to address the need of adding some data to a block, whereas signed or unsigned transactions exist to potentially change the state of the blockchain.

+### Mortal and Immortal Extrinsics

+Extrinsics can be mortal (i.e. valid within a defined block interval) or immortal (i.e. always valid).
+By default and for security reasons, all extrinsics submitted using the Polkadot-JS UI and browser extension will be mortal.
+This will avoid the chance of being a victim of replay attacks after [reaping an account](./learn-accounts.md#existential-deposit-and-reaping).
+Reaping an account resets the nonce value, meaning that all transactions signed until the nonce before the reaping event can be replayed since the information about the signatures already exists on-chain.
+There is no need for the attacker to know your private key.
+Making a transaction mortal will ensure that replay attacks are not valid outside the transaction’s block interval.

 ## Metadata Updates

 :::warning Always check for Metadata Updates